litasa/litasa.github.io/_drafts/2017-05-07-2D-Collision-Detection-Part-1.md

 }
 ```

-This small snippet determines if a hit is registred by looking if the length between the centres of the circles is shorter then the sum of the radii.

-Let us concider a few different cases.
+The comments explain the solution but let us concider a few different cases, to make sure it works.

 #### Case 1: No collision
 <div class="grid">